The Tuskegee Airmen: Reception

+Awards and nominations

 Historical accuracy

-Besides the character of Colonel Benjamin O. Davis Jr. (who is actually among the attendees during the wing pinning ceremony scene) played by Andre Braugher, no other actual real-life Tuskegee airmen were portrayed in this film.
+Besides the character of Colonel Benjamin O. Davis Jr. (who is actually among the attendees during the wing-pinning ceremony scene) played by Andre Braugher, no other actual real-life Tuskegee Airmen were portrayed in this film.
 Other featured Tuskegee Airmen characters are composites of the men with whom Williams served.

 At one point, the character Lewis Johns (Mekhi Phifer) recites "Strange Fruit" to the other recruits in their barracks.
 "Strange Fruit" is a song recorded by Billie Holiday in 1939, inspired by a poem by Abel Meeropol after he witnessed the lynching of Thomas Shipp and Abram Smith.

-At the end, the film details the unit's accomplishments: 66 out of the 450 Tuskegee Airmen died in battle, they engaged and defeated Messerschmitt Me 262s, the first operational jet fighters, and they were awarded a total of 850 medals over the course of the war.
-The credits also note (inaccurately, but a common belief of the time) that the 332nd never lost a single bomber to enemy fighter action.
+At the end, the film details the unit's accomplishments: 66 of the 450 Tuskegee Airmen died in battle, they engaged and defeated Messerschmitt Me 262s, the first operational jet fighters, and they were awarded a total of 850 medals over the course of the war.
+The credits also note (inaccurately, but a common belief of the time) that the 332nd never lost a single bomber to enemy fighters.
 This claim is a source of historical controversy.
-The statement was repeated for many years, and not challenged because of the esteem of the Tuskegee Airmen.
+The statement was repeated for many years and not challenged because of the esteem of the Tuskegee Airmen.
 However, Air Force records and eyewitness accounts later showed that at least 25 bombers were lost to enemy fire.
-This was, however, still an excellent loss to enemy fire ratio; the average for other P-51 fighter groups of the Fifteenth Air Force was 46 bombers lost.
+This was, however, still an excellent loss-to-enemy fire ratio; the average for other P-51 fighter groups of the Fifteenth Air Force was 46 bombers lost.

-Awards

-The Tuskegee Airmen won the 1996 Peabody Award.
-The made-for-TV movie also won three Emmy Awards for Outstanding Sound Editing for a Miniseries or a Special, Outstanding Editing for a Miniseries or a Special - Single Camera Production and Outstanding Casting for a Miniseries or a Special.
-The telefilm was also nominated in a variety of other technical categories including sound mixing, visual effects, music and writing.
-Laurence Fishburne and Andre Braugher were nominated for Outstanding Lead Actor in a Miniseries or a Special and Outstanding Supporting Actor in a Miniseries or a Special respectively.

-At the 1996 NAACP Image Awards, The Tuskegee Airmen won the award for Outstanding Television Movie, Mini-Series or Dramatic Special, while Fishburne won as Outstanding Actor in a Television Movie, Mini-Series or Dramatic Special.
-Braugher and Cuba Gooding Jr. were nominated in the supporting actor category.

-Fishburne was also nominated for the 1996 Golden Globe in the Best Television Actor - Miniseries or Movie category, despite the fact many thought he was too old and mature (Fishburne was entering his late thirties), to portray a green and naive character in his early 20s.